Criminals Pay to Stay…in Riverside Jails

 What do you think?
 Should counties across the state, even the nation, adopt this measure?
 Do you agree with Washington’s corrections officials who are considering cutting supervision to thousands of former prisoners currently on parole?
 What about Texas only feeding their prisoners two meals a day on weekends since April?
 Do you agree with Minnesota’s corrections officials who warn that any further cuts to the state prison budget will endanger public safety?
 Overall, we feel that the “pay to stay” measure is the most effective.

 Have you been accused of a crime?
 Are you facing jail time because of a criminal act?
-Have you been accused of a crime you didn't commit?
-Call the Law Offices of Glew & Kim immediately on 866-416-2161.
-We can help-we offer free case analyses and believe in equal access to justice for all.
+Have you been accused of a crime you didn’t commit?
+Call the Law Offices of Glew & Kim immediately on 714-713-4525.
+We can help.
+We offer free case analyses and believe in equal access to justice for all.